 (i) Bonds held to maturity are stated at amortized cost (straight-line method) and determined by the moving average method.
 Investments in affiliates not under the equity method are stated at acquisition cost and determined by the moving average method.
-As to Other Securities, in principle, fair value of Japanese stocks is determined based on the average quoted market price over the month preceding the consolidated balance sheet date.
-Fair value of securities other than Japanese stocks is determined at the quoted market price if available, or other reasonable value at the consolidated balance sheet date (cost of securities sold is calculated primarily by the moving average method).
-Other Securities, the fair values of which are extremely difficult to determine, are stated at acquisition cost or amortized cost and determined by the moving average method.
+Other Securities are stated at market price (cost of securities sold is calculated primarily by the moving average method).
+Stocks and others without a quoted market price are stated at acquisition cost and determined by the moving average method.